b3yond/solidarityGame/CONCEPT.md

 * Writing: arrange nonsense texts so the right conjunctions meet up.
 * Busdriver: Drive from station to station, control tickets
 * Truckdriver: Drive from station to station, load and unload cargo
+* Delivery: bringing packages to houses
 * Build: constructing buildings for private space or public usage
 * Bank robber: attack banks to steal money for projects to use
 * Distribute Flyers: stand in the city and give flyers to people

 # Crime

-Police control if crime happens and pursue the perpetrators.
+Police control whether crime happens and pursue the perpetrators.
 People can also point out crime and get a small reward.

 * Shoplift